threefoldtech/grid_deployment/grid-hub/readme.md

 - `.env` - contains environment variables maintaned by Threefold Tech and **your domain environment variable**
 - `.gitignore` - has a list of files to ignore once the repo has been cloned.
 This has the purpose to not have uncommited changes to files when working in this repo
 - `Caddyfile` - contains a fully working Caddy config used to expose the services
-- `docker-compose.yml` - has all the required docker-compose configuration to deploy a working Grid stack
+- `docker-compose.yml` - docker-compose file to deploy a Hub, Bootstrap and Caddy
-- `install_hub.sh` - script to make deploying easy
+- `install_hub.sh` - script to install prerequisites, docker-compose and post-install scripts
 - `bootstrap-kernel-sync.py` - script to sync the bootstarp kernel from the master bootstrap instance
 - `hub-clone.py` - script to sync the hub users from the master hub instance
 - `config-bootstrap.py-example` - example file for bootstrap config